-Faculty Spotlight: Micaela Karlsen, Master of Science in Applied Nutrition
+Faculty Spotlight: Micaela Karlsen – Applied Nutrition Program

 UNE Applied Nutrition faculty member Micaela Karlsen is a doctoral fellow in Nutritional Epidemiology at the Tufts Friedman School of Nutrition Science and Policy and holds a Master of Science and Public Health from the Johns Hopkins Bloomberg School of Public Health.